C3010/Admina---Administration-Panel--Web-Template-/README.md

 # Admina - Administration Panel (Web Template)
 ----

-This is a modern administration panel template (currently only with login).
+This is a modern responsive administration panel template (currently only with login).

 ### Version
 ----